codedthinking/bead.zip/docs/_guides/dependencies.md

 # Load when needed again
 $ bead input load large-dataset
-# Data restored from bead box
+# Data restored from bead box at the exact same version
 ```

 ### Updating Dependencies